browserengineering/book/book/animations.md

 the results differ from the prior frame, re-do compositing and raster.
 [^css-animation-transform]

-[^css-animation-transform]: And if you've done the CSS animations exercise, and a transform animation is defined in terms of a CSS animation, you can analytically determine the bounding box of the animation, and use that for overlap instead.
+[^css-animation-transform]: And if you've done Exercise 13-5, and a transform animation is defined in terms of a CSS animation, you can analytically determine the bounding box of the animation, and use that for overlap instead.